Documentation

 DateTime Error Codes

-The validation engine emits specific error codes for different datetime validation failures:
+The validation engine emits specific error codes for different validation failures:

-• DATETIME_INVALID_FORMAT: Format doesn't match expected ISO8601 variant
+• DATETIME_INVALID_FORMAT: Value doesn't match expected ISO8601 variant

 • DATETIME_INVALID_DATE: Non-existent date (e.g., Feb 30, invalid leap year)